This tutorial demonstrates how to make a shared spreadsheet for multiple users in Excel and Google Sheets.

 In Office 365, you must enable the sharing of workbooks before you can share the workbook.

-- In the Ribbon, select File > Options > Quick Access Toolbar.
+- In the Ribbon, go to File > Options > Quick Access Toolbar.

-- In the Choose commands from drop-down list select All Commands.
+- In the Choose commands from drop down, choose All Commands.

 - Scroll through the list and add Track Changes (Legacy), Protect Sharing (Legacy), and Compare and Merge Workbooks.